pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 In this example we create a global `counter` and then add the integer `1` to the global state at every element processed.
 Every iteration the result of the increment will be added to the element value.

 > Note, this example isn't provided in Rust.
-The reason is that the global `counter` value would lead to data races when this apply is evaluated in parallel.
+The reason is that the global `counter` value would lead to data races when this `apply` is evaluated in parallel.
 It would be possible to wrap it in a `Mutex` to protect the variable, but that would be obscuring the point of the example.
 This is a case where the Python Global Interpreter Lock's performance tradeoff provides some safety guarantees.

-{{code_block('user-guide/expressions/user-defined-functions','counter',['apply'])}}
+{{code_block('user-guide/expressions/user-defined-functions','counter',[])}}

 ```python exec="on" result="text" session="user-guide/udf"
 --8<-- "python/user-guide/expressions/user-defined-functions.py:counter"